 African films received rather unanticipated attention when the fantasy film Black Panther was released in January 2018.
 It brought together the finest African cast showing the interesting side of Africa.
 This Marvel Superhero film was based on an African fantasy country, Wakanda.
 This fictional country consists of rich African diversity, a technologically alluring community, breathtaking infrastructures, and valuable natural resources.
 Afterward, many were wondering, is it a real country?
 Well, some great minds are working to bring it to life.

 The Location of The Wakanda One Village

-The republics of Zambia and Zimbabwe were kind enough to offer the UN 132 and 2,000 hectares of land, respectively, as the construction sites for this massive project in the Southern region of Africa.
-This land borders the two countries around the Victoria Falls.
+The republics of Zambia and Zimbabwe were kind enough to offer the UN 132 and 2,000 hectares of land, respectively.
+This construction will be the biggest project in the Southern region of Africa.
+This land borders the two countries around Victoria Falls.
 Wakanda One project aims to bring to life the fictional country, as seen in the film, but with more amenities such as learning institutions, health facilities, and better infrastructure.